 Day 9: Bøyabreen (glacier) and Sognefjellsveien.

 Today we first visit Bøyabreen, an outlet glacier of Europe's largest continental glacier Jostedalsbreen.
-Afterwards we ride on the highest pass road of Norway with 1434 meters over the Sognefjell to Lom.
-There we visit the stave church built in the 12th century, before we head for our destination today, the Bergo Hotel in Beitostølen.
+Afterward, we ride on the highest pass road of Norway with 1434 meters over the Sognefjell to Lom.
+There we visit the stave church built in the 12th century before we head for our destination today, the Bergo Hotel in Beitostølen.